push-chain/push-chain-remix-workshop/PushChain/2-send-universal-transaction/README.md

-Learn how to execute Universal Transactions with PushChain.
-This tutorial guides you through interacting with a smart contract deployed on Push Chain Donut Testnet from any blockchain using the powerful Universal Transaction feature.
-We'll accomplish this using the PushChain SDK that makes it easy to bridge traditional blockchain silos and interact seamlessly across chains.
+Learn how to use the PushChain SDK to send cross-chain Universal Transactions from Sepolia to a Simple Counter contract on the Push Chain Donut Testnet.

 ## What we will do